 Use no more than 100 grams of fibre in a ten litre saucepan.
 By fibre, I mean fabric, yarn, or cotton sliver from a specialist shop.
 If you use more than 10 grams of fibre per litre, you will find it difficult to stir the fibre in the dye pot, and the mordant will not penetrate so well.
 A ten litre saucepan is quite heavy to lift, and I would not want to use a pot any larger than that.

-The basic aluminium acetate method is quicker, as you only need to make one mordant bath which means you will also use less energy.
-Aluminium acetate is also cheaper, even though it costs more than alum, as you will be using only 7 to 10 grams of aluminium acetate instead of 50 grams of alum.
+The basic aluminium lactate or aluminium acetate method is quicker, as you only need to make one mordant bath which means you will also use less energy.
+Aluminium lactate or aluminium acetate is also cheaper, even though they cost more than alum, as you will be using only 7 to 10 grams of aluminium acetate instead of 50 grams of alum.

-The 3 step tannin and alum method is a useful alternative, as alum is slightly safer chemical to use than aluminium acetate as it is not such a fine powder; also aluminium acetate is not so widely available.
+The 3 step tannin and alum method is a useful alternative, as alum is slightly safer chemical to use than aluminium lactate or aluminium acetate as it is not such a fine powder; also aluminium lactate or aluminium acetate is not so widely available.

 Note: aluminium acetate is a very fine powder, weigh it carefully and use a mask when weighing this and other fine powders.